BloxxiKola/ROBLOX-Tutorials/Variables & Functions.md

 In the editor, type `local part = game.Workspace.Part` to set a variable as the part.

-Remember!
-Capitalization is very important, one mispelled or miscapitalized word can error the entire script!
+**Remember!
+Capitalization is very important, one mispelled or miscapitalized word can error the entire script!**

+Now "part" is set as the Part we inserted into the Workspace.
+However, this is inefficient.
+If we need to put the part into something else, we'd have to change the code. and easier way to do this is:

+`local part = script.Parent`

+"script" is the current script we're editing.
+"Parent" refers to what the script is in.
+If we said `local workspace = part.Parent`, we'd be setting the variable as Workspace, the Part's parent, or what the part is in.